logzio/logz-docs/_source/logzio_collections/_data-sources/os-logs/windows.md

     </Extension>
     ```

+2. <span class="firstline">Add Windows as an input</span>

-2. Add an `Input` block to append your account token to log records.
+    Add an `Input` block to append your account token to log records.

     {% include log-shipping/your-account-token.html %}